Kuadrant/authorino/README.md

 ### Deploy on a Kubernetes cluster

-For deployment to Kubernetes, we recommend storing Authorino's `config.yml` in a `ConfigMap` (see example [here](examples/openshift/configmap.yaml)).
+A set of YAMLs exemplifying Authorino deployed to Kubernetes with an OPA PDP sidecar can be found [here](examples/openshift).
-Follow by creating the Authorino `Deployment` and `Service`.
+We recommend storing Authorino's `config.yml` in a `ConfigMap` ([example](examples/openshift/configmap.yaml)).

-The entire set of YAMLs exemplifying Authorino deployed to Kubernetes with an OPA PDP sidecar can be found [here](examples/openshift).
+Follow by creating Authorino's `Deployment` and `Service`.

-Usually the order of deployment goes as follows:
+Usually the entire order of deployment goes as follows:
 1. Upstream API(s)
-2. Policy Decision service (e.g. OPA) – unless when deployed as an Authorino sidecard, such as in the example provided
+2. Policy Decision Point (PDP) service (e.g. OPA server) – can be deployed as an Authorino sidecard as well, like in the example provided
 3. Authorino
     - `ConfigMap`
     - `Deployment`